aromajoin/controller-http-api/README.md

 ## I. Wi-Fi connection setup

 There are two methods of connecting an Aroma Shooter to a Wi-Fi network: via Aromajoin's official iOS application or via a web browser.
+**Notes: In order to control Aroma Shooter, you have to setup WiFi and connect Aroma Shooter to the router.
+It could be not controlled in Hotspot mode.**

 ### Recommended Option - Web Browser